bitsixfour/rym-slskd/README.md

 Random stuff to make Rate Your Music (RYM) cooler

 # Downloader
 You need to use the slskd API in order for this to work.
 This requires a server.
 There are niche use cases where SLSK does not have an album.
-If you can't find an album, you would likely have to go on RED and download it manually.
+If you can't find an album, you would likely have to go on RED and download it manually anyways, as I don't see usenet or any niche website really having stuff other than gatekeepy PTs like RED.

 # Future plans
 * Theme RYM using album cover data for that specific album page